Radiotherapy Physics MED5302

 - School: School of Medicine Dentistry and Nursing

 - Credits: 15

 - Available to Erasmus Students: No

-■ the techniques of radiotherapy in the treatment of cancer
+■ Explore the application of Radiotherapy Physics in the treatment of cancer

 Intended Learning Outcomes of Course

 By the end of this course students will be able to: